A Show-off No More

 I remember back in 2018 I was on gospel duty in the church, and later I was put in charge of that work.
 I was able to see the issues and mistakes in my brothers’ and sisters’ duties and could resolve them through fellowship, so everyone was happy with me, and I had a sense of accomplishment.
 I began feeling very pleased with myself and that I was better than everyone else.
 I couldn’t help but show off.
 I thought, “I make suggestions and resolve people’s problems, and everyone has a good impression of me.
 If I help them even more, I’ll make myself look even more capable than them.
 Then they’ll think even more highly of me.”
 At a gathering one day, Brother Lu said he’d come across a religious co-worker while spreading the gospel.
 The guy had been a preacher for over 20 years, and was a true believer, but he had strong religious notions.
 Brother Lu gave him fellowship, but he wouldn’t accept the gospel and Brother Lu didn’t know what to do now.
 I thought to myself, “This guy is a true believer and wants to hear fellowship.
 You failed to convert him because you didn’t fellowship on the truth clearly enough.
 I’ve experienced this kind of thing before, so this is my chance to tell you all about it.”
 I said to them, “I don’t see the difficulty here.
 You have to focus on the main points and fellowship clearly.
 If he’s willing to listen and you resolve his issues, how could he not accept it?
 Co-worker Zhang used to have lots of notions so I refuted his strongest notion through fellowship and then moved on to the next one.
 He accepted the gospel in the end.
 You have to fellowship clearly when testifying to God’s work.”
 Then I told them about all the problems people I’d preached to had, how I fellowshiped to resolve them, and how they had accepted the gospel.
 I recounted these experiences in great detail, making sure to include everything, so they would all see how capable I was.
 Afterward, everyone praised me and a sister said, “You really hit the nail on the head.
 Why couldn’t I see this?”
 I said that it was all down to God’s guidance, but inside I felt delighted.
 Sometimes when we were discussing work, I’d be considering what to say to make everyone think I was considering and analyzing every detail, that I had caliber, was intelligent, and better than others.
 When it was my turn to weigh in, I would go on and on and the word “I” was always on my lips.
 “I think this” and “I solved that.”
 “I, I, I….”
 I’d list my theories and ideas and analyze them all in detail.
 As time went on, the others began to depend on me, so they didn’t know to seek principles when problems arose.
 When discussing work, sometimes they’d ask me to speak first, before adding some things themselves.
 Sometimes a thought would flash through my mind: “If I carry on like this, will people end up idolizing me?”
 But then I’d think, “I’m not forcing anyone to listen to me.
 I’m just stating my views.
 Anyway, being proactive is a positive and responsible approach.”
 I didn’t give it much more thought, and just carried on.

 We later ran into a lot of difficulties in spreading the gospel and brothers and sisters got quite disheartened.
 I felt the same way, too.
 I wanted to open up with everyone about how I felt, but I was the one in charge, so if I became negative so easily, wouldn’t I appear weak?
 What would the others think of me if they knew my stature was so small?
 Wouldn’t their good impression of me be destroyed?
 I wondered, “If I talk about positive entry and lead everyone in a positive way, won’t that get everyone motivated?”
 So in every fellowship I focused on how I faced the problems I encountered with positivity, how I relied on God through adversity and how I rose to meet the challenge.
 Everyone thought I had stature and could handle things.
 They all admired me.
 Sometimes when discussing work with others, I’d reveal that I was under pressure in my duty, that I was so busy I barely had time to eat or rest so that they’d know how much I suffered.
 In gatherings, I didn’t ponderor reflect on myself, but thought only about how to make everyone think my fellowships were profound and weighty.
 Without realizing it, I’d preach some lofty doctrines and I really reveled in seeing the others’ looks of approval.
 Over time, some people started to ask me first whenever they had a problem in their duty.
 Even when they could have resolved it themselves with a little thought, they still sought my opinion first.
 They’d tell me about their states and their innermost thoughts, and I was very pleased to know they trusted me.
-As time went on, I appeared to be very busy but I couldn’t feel any enlightenment from when reading God’s words.
+As time went on, I appeared to be very busy but I couldn’t feel any enlightenment from the Holy Spirit when reading God’s words.
 When discussing work with the others, all my suggestions were worthless and I couldn’t see even the most obvious problems in our work.
 I finally realized that I was in a terrible state.
 My arrogance was all gone.
 I used to think I was the bee’s knees, but I suddenly felt like a total moron without anything to show off about.
 There was a lot of darkness and pain in my spirit.